Matt Leinart: Buffalo Bills

 After injuries to quarterbacks EJ Manuel (knee surgery) and Kevin Kolb (concussion), the Bills decided to sign Leinart on August 25, 2013.
 Leinart and Thad Lewis (who was brought in on the same day through a trade) would compete for the fourth-string quarterback job behind undrafted rookie Jeff Tuel.
 Lewis won the competition, and Leinart was released by the team on August 30, 2013.

 NFL career statistics

 Personal life

 Leinart has a son with Brynn Cameron, a former USC women's basketball player.
 The couple split before their son's birth.

+His mother was Linda (née Primak) and his father is Bob Leinart.

-As of May 2018, Leinart is married to Make It or Break It and The Mentalist actress Josie Loren.
+In May 2018, Leinart married Make It or Break It and The Mentalist actress Josie Loren at the Basilica of St. Lawrence in Asheville, North Carolina.
 In January 2020, Loren gave birth to Leinart's second son.
 In May 2021, Loren had his third son.
+Loren had their first daughter who was born in February 2025.